 Ms. Colditz holds two patents for hand therapy products and served as a design consultant to Nea International (Netherlands) in the design of the innovative Push® MetaGrip® orthosis for thumb CMC joint osteoarthritis.
 The Push MetaGrip has met with great favor from patients and medical professionals.

-From 1982 to 1997, Ms. Colditz owned and managed the largest privately owned therapy practice in North Carolina, which included hand therapy, physical therapy, and work hardening.
-In 1997, Ms. Colditz established HandLab with the goal of enhancing the education of hand therapists by offering innovative hands-on courses.
-In 2007, HandLab's first DVD/CD learning module was introduced for home study and continuing education credit.
-Additionally, Ms. Colditz continues providing consulting services to other practices and organizations.
-Currently HandLab also offers exclusive clinical products not readily available elsewhere.
+From 1982 to 1996, Ms. Colditz owned and managed the largest privately owned therapy practice in North Carolina, which included hand therapy, physical therapy, and work hardening.
+Following the establishment of HandLab in 1996, Ms. Colditz continues to provide consulting services to other practices and organizations.

-Leadership positions held by Ms. Colditz include president of both the International Federation of Societies of Hand Therapists and the American Society of Hand Therapists.
-She was also instrumental in the passage of the licensure bill in the state of North Carolina and served 8 years on the North Carolina Board of Occupational Therapy and 4 years as its chair.
+Leadership positions held by Ms. Colditz include serving as president of both the International Federation of Societies of Hand Therapists and the American Society of Hand Therapists.
+She was instrumental in the passage of the occupational therapy licensure bill in the state of North Carolina and served eight years on the North Carolina Board of Occupational Therapy, four of which she served as chair.